Mehruuban/news-app/README.md

 The **News App** is a modern Android application developed using **Java** and **XML**, designed to keep users informed with the latest news headlines across various categories such as Technology, Business, Sports, Health, and more.
 The app fetches data in real-time using the **NewsAPI.org** and presents it in a clean, user-friendly UI using **RecyclerView**.

-It’s designed as a mini-project or portfolio app for showcasing Android development skills and understanding of REST API integration, UI/UX design, and networking libraries like Volley.

 ---

 ## 💻 Technology Used